AP Exclusive: China accuses outspoken tycoon in US of rape

 Two Chinese officials with direct knowledge of the investigation told The Associated Press that police are requesting a second Interpol arrest notice for Guo, 50, for the alleged sexual assault of a 28-year-old former personal assistant.

-Guo and his representatives did not respond to repeated requests for comment.
+Guo and his representatives did not respond to repeated requests for comment, though Guo told a Chinese news outlet Friday the rape allegations were a Chinese government ploy to silence him.

 The rape allegation represents a new element in the sprawling case that Chinese prosecutors are building against the real estate tycoon, who is being investigated for at least 19 major criminal cases.
 Allegations against him include bribing a top Chinese intelligence official, kidnapping, fraud and money laundering.